AVOID THESE EXHIBITING BLUNDERS TO ACHIEVE TRADE SHOW RESULTS

 Booth Staff Texting — Walking by a trade show display and seeing a company representative "all thumbs" avidly texting on his or her phone sends an immediate signal to event attendees: "Don’t bother coming into this booth.
 I’m not interested in helping you or promoting my company products."

 Cell phones should remain turned off and stored in pockets and purses so they are out of site.
 All attention needs to focus on attracting and meeting the needs of trade show attendees.
-This can’t happen if a team member is talking on the phone and missing potential sales opportunities.
+This can’t happen if a team member is texting or talking on the phone and missing potential sales opportunities.

 Booth Staff Seated in the Display Area — There's no doubt that standing for hours in an exhibit area is wearing on your feet, even when donning the most comfortable shoes.
 Yet, when a booth representative is not standing alert and enthusiastically greeting visitors, you can count on a less-than-optimal return on investment.